 The following table sets forth information regarding the compensation received by the Trustees of the Fund for the fiscal year ended December 31, 2024.
 No compensation is paid to the Interested Trustee or the Officers by the Fund.
-For their service as Trustee, each Independent Trustee receives from the Fund a retainer fee of $$40,000^{(4)}$$ per year as well as reimbursement for out-of-pocket expenses incurred in connection with attending each Board or committee meeting.
+For their service as Trustee, each Independent Trustee receives from the Fund a retainer fee of \$40,000(4) per year as well as reimbursement for out-of-pocket expenses incurred in connection with attending each Board or committee meeting.

-Name Com gregate pensation om Fund Pension or Retirement Benefits Accrued as Part of Fund Expenses (1) Estimated Annual Benefits Upon Retirement Total Compensation from Fund and Fun Complex Paid to Trustees (2)
+Name Aggregate Compensatic from Fund Pension or Retirement Benefits Accrued as Part of Fund Expenses (1) Estimated Annual Benefits Upon Retirement from Co Total Compensation from Fund and Fund Complex Paid to Trustees (2)

 Interested Trustee

 Darren Fisk None None None None

 Independent Trustees

 Brien Biondi \$ 35,000 None None \$ 35,000

 Julie Cooling \$ 35,000 None None \$ 35,000

-Raleigh Peters (3) \$ 26,250 None None \$ 35,000
+Raleigh Peters (3) \$ 26,250 None None \$ 26,250

 Jay Hummel (5) None None None None